riceissa/issarice.com/wiki/product-reviews.md

-Review sites using affiliate links also seem sketchy to me (it seems like any purchase is a good one, so there isn't much incentive to get people to buy the right things, and there is also an incentive to get people to buy _more_ things in general).
+Review sites using affiliate links also seem sketchy to me (it seems like any purchase is a good one, so there isn't much incentive to get people to buy the right things, and there is also an incentive to get people to buy _more_ things in general, whereas it may be more useful to be told something like "instead of buying this class of products, you can actually make this thing yourself or substitute using some other item that you already have").
 Even something like Facebook can be a problem (if product companies can pay to have the newsfeed algorithm show positive reviews of itself and negative reviews of competitors).
 Decentralized product reviews on small personal websites